digitalocean/functions-deployer/deployerDesign.md

 For details on how `dosls` is installed in runtimes, you are referred to any of the runtime repos (OSS in `nimbella/openwhisk-runtime-[go|nodejs|php|python]`, branch `dev`).

-The main motivation for `dosls` is to provide the `deploy` command in a packaging that does not require a DO access token at install time.
-The `dosls` packaging is awkward to use in contexts where credentials have to be permanently stored.
-The runtimes (as will be elaborated later) do not require this.
+The motivation for `dosls` was to provide the `deploy` command in a packaging that does not require a DO access token at install time.
+Otherwise, the `dosls` packaging is awkward to use in contexts where credentials can readily be stored in the local file system.
+The runtimes do not employ credentials stored in this fashion.
 In other contexts (client machines, AP containers) the deployer should be used via `doctl` and the doctl sandbox plugin.

 The original motivation for `dosls` has been superceded by recent changes that support installation without the need for a DO access token:

 ```
-DOCKER_SANDBOX_INSTALL=true doctl serverless install`
+DOCKER_SANDBOX_INSTALL=true doctl serverless install
 ```

 Thus we could eventually eliminate the `dosls` special case even in the runtimes.
 There is no rush to do this though.

 ## The Library API

-The deployer is published as the `npm` package `@digitalocean/functions-deployer`.
+The deployer is also published as the `npm` package `@digitalocean/functions-deployer`.
 Technically, its externals consist of everything exported by the [`index.ts`](https://github.com/digitalocean/functions-deployer/tree/main/src/index.ts) source file, which is a pretty liberal list, motivated by historical usage that is quite likely not relevant any more.
 In this writeup, I will selectively concentrate on parts of the API that are likely to be enduringly useful.
 Most of this API is exported by the source files [`main.ts`](https://github.com/digitalocean/functions-deployer/tree/main/src/main.ts) and [`api.ts`](https://github.com/digitalocean/functions-deployer/tree/main/src/api.ts).
 Note that `main.ts` also contains a "main program" used by `dosls`.

 ### Top-level interface